 Buildings Burned: 2,820

-The sculpture and accompanying rendering are two data visualizations of the same fire event interpreted into different forms.
-The drawing of the fire’s progression was originally created as a CAD (Computer Aided Design) model, rendered geometrically as contour lines with shading.
-This was rendered into a hand drawing in which the lines were inked with freehand brush strokes and the shading is rendered as a charcoal gradation to create a sense of depth.
+The drawing below and the related sculpture are two iterations of the same fire event interpreted into different forms.
+Adrien Segal originally created this drawing from a birds-eye view of the fire’s progression as a CAD (Computer Aided Design) model, rendered geometrically as a three dimensional surface defined by contour lines and shading.
+She then rendered the drawing by hand, resulting in the work you see here.
+The lines were meticulously inked with freehand brush strokes and charcoal shading was carefully built up to create a sense of depth.

 Cause: Illegal campfire